 The role of fathers has changed significantly over the last two generations.
 In my father’s generation, the role of a good dad was pretty simple.
 They were good providers and offered structure, discipline, and affection.
 These were dads that taught their kids how to ride a bike, how to respect their elders, and how to be successful human beings.
-A father’s job was to delegate the bulk of the child-rearing to the mother and serve as an authority and helper in raising respectable kids that could be independent in the world.
+A father’s job was to delegate the bulk of the child-rearing to the mother and serve as an authority and helper in raising respectable kids who could be independent.
 But, as the song says, is that all there is?

 Modern Dads Have Broken the Mold

 We’d have in-depth discussions about life, and he gave me reading lists of his favorite books of fiction by American authors like Hemingway, Steinbeck, and Faulkner.
 He would take me fishing on the Gulf Coast early in the mornings during summer vacations.
 He was a talented potter, and he let me spend time with him in his studio, making bowls and vases.
-When he dragged me to watch the first Star Wars movie when I was a kid, it was life-changing.
+It was life-changing when he dragged me to watch the first Star Wars movie when I was a kid.
 We bonded over “The Force” and Joseph Campbell’s teachings on mythology.
 He was the person that introduced me to meditation, gardening, and Eastern philosophy.

 But, of course, he wasn’t perfect.
-He was always learning how to be better and do better both as a father and as a human being.
-And the fact that he was an active co-parent also allowed me to see my working mother as a whole person, too, with ambition and interests of her own.
+He was always learning to be better and do better both as a father and as a human being.
+And the fact that he was an active co-parent also allowed me to see my working mother as a whole person with ambition and interests.

-5 Reason Why You Are a Good Dad
+5 Reasons Why You Are a Good Dad

-Dads who know how to “turn off” their brains and immerse themselves in the moment with kids are not only fun; they can connect with their children in meaningful ways.
-They’re not preoccupied with what happened last week, or how the kids will turn out in a year.
-They can wipe away their worries, for the moment, and just be silly, playful, or emotionally available when a child is having a rough time.
-Kids want to be heard and seen, if only for a few moments.
+Dads who know how to “turn off” their brains and immerse themselves in the moment with kids are fun and they can connect with their children in meaningful ways.
+They’re not preoccupied with what happened last week or how the kids will turn out in a year.
+They can wipe away their worries for the moment and be silly, playful, or emotionally available when a child is having a rough time.
+Kids want to be heard and seen.
 A present father can do that easily and without reservation.

 You’re Not a Helper

 Great dads don’t consider caring for their kids as “helping” or “babysitting.”
-They don’t expect gold stars to help the kids learn their ABCs, doing their laundry, or taking them grocery shopping.
+They don’t expect gold stars to help their kids learn their ABCs, do their laundry, or take them grocery shopping.
 They just do it.
-They are 100% parenting with their partners who, in many cases, are also either working full-time or working themselves to the bone at home.
+They are 100% parenting with their partners who, in many cases, also work full-time or work themselves to the bone at home.
 The dads I love most don’t expect their partners to do everything for the kids.
 Kids who can see a true partnership in action will get a valuable lesson in how respectful and equitable relationships work.